Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

    - follow 3(e) instruction to run the test (one by one), with two additional steps:
    ```
    sudo -s
+   // start measuring the latency
    echo 1 > /sys/module/tcp/parameters/qizhe_dist_on
    run one exp at a time (follow 3e)
+   // stop measuring the latency
    echo 0 > /sys/module/tcp/parameters/qizhe_dist_on
    ```